-Renewal: No, but multiple awards permitted based on study abroad opportunities (limit one per year) Eligibility: Students in the Farquhar College of Arts and Sciences only, priority given to students majoring in international studies (business and education majors are not eligible); minimum cumulative 2.5 GPA and a 500 word must show financial need.
-NSU employees essav: are eligible.
-Student Services in college's Office of the Dean 262-7918 Contact: the (954)scholarships@nsu.nova.edu.
+Renewal: No, but multiple awards permitted based on study abroad opportunities (limit one per year) Eligibility: Students in the Farguhar College of Arts and Sciences only, priority given to students majoring in international studies (business and education majors are not eligible); minimum cumulative 2.5 GPA and a 500 word must show financial need.
+NSU employees essav: are not eliaible.
+Student Services in college's Office of the Dean 262-7918 Contact: the (954) or at scholarships@nsu.nova.edu.